Manage users

 For Essentials Essentials

-Step 1: In Spend limits, click on the budget you want to adjust > Manage owners and members > Edit.
-Step 2: In the Spend limit owners and Spend limit members section, you can add an employee by typing their name under the correct column.
+Step 1: In Cards and limits, click on the spend limit you want to adjust > Manage owners and members > Edit.
+Step 2: In the Who can spend? section, you can add an employee by typing their name under the correct column.
 Remove an employee by pressing the x button next to their name.
 Step 3: Click Continue and review the spend limit.
 Step 4: Finalize the changes by clicking Update spend limit.
-Note: Any individual or stipend spend limits of which the offboarded user was a spend limit member will automatically close.
-If they were the owner, the budget won’t close.
+Note: Any individual or stipend spend limits of which the offboarded user was a spender will automatically close.

-For Premium, Enterprise, and P-card Premium Enterprise P-card
+For Premium, Enterprise, and Smart card Premium Enterprise Smart card

 Step 1: From the banner on the Teams page, click Assign new reviewers.
 Or, from the email, click Assign new reviewers (you’ll be asked to sign into your dashboard if you haven’t already).
 Step 2: You’ll see a summary of the deactivated employees to be offboarded.
 If all looks well, click Get started.
 Step 3: You’ll see a summary of an employee with complex permissions.
 Use the dropdown menus to assign one or more reviewers to replace the offboarded employee in all of the following sections: